TeamDev-IP/JxBrowser-Gallery/README.md

 ## Prerequisites for building

-1. JDK 17 is required to build the apps.
+JDK 17 is required to build the apps.
 Gradle JVM toolchain is configured to use `Zulu JDK`.
 Both Java version and vendor are declared in `gradle/libs.versions.toml`.
-2. Node.js 20.
-It is used to build WebGL part of Pomodoro app.

 ## JxBrowser license